 - Available for boys age 15, 14, and some 13’s.

 - We strongly encourage our oldest campers to serve as waiters and aides.
 Read more about these leadership opportunities >

-Forms to be submitted by FAX or SCAN/UPLOAD
+Forms to be printed, completed, and submitted by SCAN/UPLOAD or FAX:

 - Spelling doesn’t matter!

 - Camper should use a pen, marker, or press his pencil firmly so that we can read his input.

 - This form provides insurance information AND serves as “permission to treat.”
 It will accompany your son when he is away from camp.